MV10/mv10.github.io/_posts/2019-01-03-ai-decision-making-with-utility-scores-part-1.md

 ![elements2](/assets/2019/01-03/elements2.png)

-Each Action's Consideration scores are then combined (using an algorithm Dave Marks presented at the 2015 GDC) into a single Action score.
+Each Action's Consideration scores are then combined (using an algorithm Dave Marks presents in the 2015 GDC lecture, click the "Compensation Factor" video bookmark) into a single Action score.
 These can then be compared to determine the best Action for that group of Context values.
 Context values, Consideration scores, and Action scores are usually stored as a `float` value normalized to the 0..1 range, which makes it easy to compare and combine them.
 You can see below that Action 3 has the best score.

 ![elements3](/assets/2019/01-03/elements3.png)